kochrt/kochrt.github.io/resume.md

         time: "2017 - Current",
         details: [
-            "All-aspect iOS Development - quickly iterated features in response to market demands in a fast-paced startup environment", "Reduced instances of crashing by a factor of 10, while continuously adding new features", "Instrumental in raising app rating from 3.x to 4.4+" ]
+            "All-aspect iOS Development - quickly iterated features in response to market demands in a fast-paced startup environment", "Instrumental in raising app rating from 3.x to 4.4+", "Reduced instances of crashing by a factor of 10, while continuously adding new features" ],
+        images: [
+            null, null, null, "graph.png"
+        ]
     },
     {